FAQ - National Identification Code (CIN) for Italian Properties

 Which properties must meet the new safety standards?

-- Combustible gas and carbon monoxide detectors
+- Combustible gas detectors

 - Fire extinguishers